niels-van-den-broeck/poc-pdfsplitting/README.md

 ### General

 Player speed when navigating improves dramatically.
 Code gets a lot easier as well.
-Problem is that the conversion / player refactoring can not be done in sync since one relies on the other.
+Given some setup on AWS (manually adding the image files for a pdf), the player and lambda could be developed at the same time.
 This does cause the 1 september deadline to be a stretch.
 I think the entire refactoring would take somewhere around 4 weeks (Could be more, could be less).
 If done efficiently, pairing might be able to speed this up a little bit.
 Mainly on the player part (Printing vs Book rendering).

 Player performance can be viewed using the POC branch.